Conical cap

 Eight-year-old Annie wants to go to a children’s carnival in a white lady costume, which will include a white cone-shaped hat.
 The parents took the opportunity to practice their geometric imagination with Anna and decided to make the hat with her instead of buying it.

 Solution.
 The cap is formed by the lateral surface/face of a cone, where we know the perimeter of the base \(o\) (52 cm) and the height of the cone \(v\) (30 cm).
-The unrolled lateral face of the cone is then a circular sector with an unknown radius \(s\) (the size of the side of the cone) and an unknown central angle \(\varphi\).
+The unrolled lateral face of the cone is then a circular sector with an unknown radius \(s\) (the slant height of the cone) and an unknown central angle \(\varphi\).
 We need to calculate these data.
 Furthermore, we know that the arc length of a circular sector is equal to the perimeter of \(o\).

-First, we calculate the radius of the base \(r\) from the perimeter of the base and then the length of the side \(s\) using the Pythagorean theorem.
+First, we calculate the radius of the base \(r\) from the perimeter of the base and then the length of the slant height \(s\) using the Pythagorean theorem.

 \[ r = \frac{o}{2\pi} = \frac{52}{2\pi} \doteq 8{,}28\,\text{cm} \]